-In order to estimate the potential economic importance of the pest, information should be obtained from areas where the pest occurs naturally or has been introduced.
-This information should be compared with the situation in the PRA area.
+In order to estimate the potential economic increase of the pest, information should be obtained from areas where the pest occurs naturally or has been introduced.
+This information should be compared with the situation in the PRA and.
 Case histories concerning comparable pests can usefully be considered.
-The effects considered may be direct or indirect.
+The effect considered is not a direct or indirect.

-- S1 The basic method for estimating the potential economic importance of pests in this section also applies to: - pests affecting uncultivated/unmanaged plants - plants as pests - pests affecting plants through effects on other organisms.

-- S1 In the case of direct and indirect environmental effects, specific evidence is needed. - S1 In the case of plants for planting that may be pests, the long-term consequences for the habitat in which the plants are intended to grow may be included in the assessment because planting may affect further use of or have a harmful effect on that habitat. - Environmental effects and consequences considered should result from effects on plants.
+- S1 The basic method for estimating the potential economic importance of pests in this section also applies to: - pests a lock y unce ivated annanaged plants - pla s as pes - pest affering put through effects on other organisms. - S1 In the case of the ect and indirect environmental effects, specific evidence is needed. - S1 In the case of plants for planting that may be pests, the long-term consequences for the habitat in which the plants are intended to grow may be included in the assessment because planting may affect further use of or have a harmful effect on that habitat. - S1 Environmental effects and consequences considered should result from effects on plants.
 Such effects, however, on plants may be less significant than the effects and/or consequences on other organisms or systems.
 For example, a plant as a pest that has only a minor impact on plants may be significantly allergenic for humans or a minor plant pathogen may produce toxins that seriously affect livestock.
 However, the regulation of plants solely on the basis of their effects on other organisms or systems (e.g. on human or animal health) is outside the scope of this standard.
 If the PRA process reveals evidence of a potential hazard to other organisms or systems, this should be communicated to the appropriate authorities that have the legal responsibility to deal with the issue.